cable729/plc2/README.md

+## Note
+This project is incomplete.
+I could never get unit testing to work.
+I may start a new project in Haskell now that I've learned the basics.
+For that project I would explore architecture and module design which I was unable to do in this assignment (just implementation of functions which were arguably not designed the greatest).

 Project 2 for Programming Language Concepts (CSCE322 at UNL) As you can see from the language statistics bar, Haskell is green as in good to go.